Skip to content

 Direct payment

-This is where you received the money yourself so you can buy the support that your child needs.
-Using direct payments means you will have a lot more control and choice over how your child’s needs are met.
-However, it also involves more responsibility for you in managing these services.
-You may decide to use direct payments to buy a service from a provider, such as a therapist, or to use a sensory room.
-Alternatively, you may decide to employ a personal assistant to support your child.
-This means you would have all the legal responsibilities of an employer.
+This is where you receive the money yourself so you can buy the support that your child needs.
+Using direct payments means you will have control and choice over how to meet your child’s needs.
+However, it also involves more responsibility for you in managing these services compared to the other personal budget management methods.

 Third party arrangement

-This is where funds to buy the support your child needs are paid to someone else, either a named individual or an organisation, to manage on your behalf.
-This offers more control over how services are provided for your child, without you having to organise and manage those services.
+This is where funds to buy the support your child needs are paid to someone else.
+This can be either a named individual or an organisation, to manage on your behalf.
+This offers control over how services are provided for your child and you won't have to organise and manage those services.

 By an arrangement